imAlric/imAlric/README.md

 <br />
 🎨 I love to draw and I really enjoy doing graphic design.
 I use Photoshop all the time, even for silly things!
 <br />

+📸 I really enjoy photography!

-👓 I am severely nearsighted, so I have to use glasses all the time!
+<br />👓 I am severely nearsighted, so I have to use glasses all the time!
 <br />
 🎮 My favorite game genre is RPG, and my favorite game is Persona 5.
 <br />